SorensenUCSC/CSE113-2021/overview.md

 ## Homework:

-There will be one assignment per module, for a total of 5 homeworks.
+There will be one assignment per module (except for the last module), for a total of 4 homeworks.

 We will host a docker container that includes the necessary environment (compilers, libraries) for the homeworks.
 You are free to run this docker from your local machine or from a unviversity machine.
 We will provide a list of university resources in Canvas.